 6. Terms and Conditions – Lauren Asher

-Do you want to read books similar to The Deal that involve money, suspense, and temptation?
+Do you want to read books that involve money, suspense, and temptation?
 If so, you will likely enjoy Terms and Conditions by Lauren Asher.

 In this book, Declan is ready to become the CEO of his family’s media empire.
 However, his grandfather has strict rules before he inherits the business.
 Declan must be married.